The Polling frenzy

 Sometimes journalists can't seem to read

-The weirdest way that the information loop goes awry is that some journalist fail to or choose not to accurately quote the survey they are reporting.
+The weirdest way that the information loop goes awry is that some journalists fail to or choose not to accurately quote the survey they are reporting.
 In an article entitled “What Putin Really Wants,” published in Quillett, Christopher Miller claimed that "The vast majority of Ukrainians reject them [the Minsk Accords]."
 The Minsk Protocol was an agreement between Russia and the Ukraine in 2014 overseen by the OSCE and mediated by France and Germany to end the fighting between East and West Ukraine by granting increased autonomy to the eastern regions.
 Miller's source for the claim that the vast majority of Ukrainians reject the agreements is an article in Euromaidan Press: "Three-fourths of Ukrainians oppose Minsk accords in current form, poll shows."

 When Reporting: Words matter

 The key phrase in the headline is “in current form.”
 What the Euromaidan article and underlying survey reveal is that only 11% of the respondents claimed to be familiar with the content of the accords.
 More importantly, the respondents did not “reject” the accords but, as the article highlights in bold, “the majority of Ukrainians (54%) believe that the Minsk accords should be revised.”
-If anything, the survey showed that, far from rejecting the accords, the respondents wanted the accords in some form but differed on the formate.
+If anything, the survey showed that, far from rejecting the accords, the respondents wanted the accords in some form but differed on the format.
 Even the claim that the poll represented “the majority of Ukrainians” is disingenuous, since all 2500 respondents to the survey were from western Ukraine and Ukrainians from the east (Donbas and Crimea) were not surveyed.
 (See On Blaming America for Russian Aggression.)

 Conclusion